Sample Income Statement | Free Income Statement Template

 Amount represents costs directly associated with making or acquiring your products.
 (Not all companies will need this category as service-based businesses typically don’t have a cost of sales).

 - Gross Profit: (also called gross margin)

 The amount of gross profit is determined by subtracting the cost of goods sold from net sales.
 It does not include any operating expense or income taxes.

 Daily or administrative expenses incurred in the operation of a business, such as advertising, administrative expense or interest expense.
 The order in which expenses are listed in the Profit and Loss Statement varies among businesses.
 One method is to list them in order of size, beginning with the larger items.
 Miscellaneous expense is usually shown as the last item, regardless of size.
 Another method is arranging items alphabetically like advertising, bank fees, car expense, etc.

 - Total Expenses:

-- Net Operating Income:
+- Net Operating Income or Net Profit:

-- Other Income:
+- Other Income (Non-operating income):

-- Net Income:
+- Net Income (Profit):